+Many of the Crossley family values were inspired by their Congregationalist faith.
 Unusually for the time, Francis Crossley operated a policy of paying women equal wages to men for doing the same job.
-Many of the Crossley family values were inspired by their Congregationalist faith.

-By 1862 Crossley & Sons was the largest carpet manufacturer in the world.
-In 1864 the firm became a joint-stock company, with the primary aim of allowing its 3,500 employees to become shareholders.
-20 percent of the company was sold to the employees at preferential rates.
-They were perhaps the first large industrial employer to profit share with their employees.
+The business was transferred to a joint-stock company from 1864, with the primary aim of allowing its 3,500 employees to become shareholders.
+20 percent of the company was sold to the workforce at preferential rates.
+John Crossley & Sons was perhaps the first large industrial business to provide a profit-sharing scheme for its staff.

-By 1877 the company was one of the largest manufacturing companies in the world.
+John Crossley & Sons was one of the largest manufacturing companies in the world by 1877.

-In 1923 the firm employed about 5,000 people at the largest carpet works in the world.
+John Crossley & Sons employed about 5,000 people at the largest carpet works in the world in 1923.